- This event has passed.

 - Jeffrey Gibson (Mississippi Band of Choctaw and Cherokee)

-The opening reception on January 25, 2019 from 5–7 pm is free and open to the public.
+The opening reception on January 25, 2019 from 5–7 pm was free and open to the public.
 Appetizers and refreshments served.